 - Shape the dough to the form of your bread pan then place it seam-side down into the pan.I prefer to work bread with hands moistened with water, but you can oil or butter your hands instead.

-- Cover the pan with plastic wrap or a moist towel and let the bread rise for another 25 minutes.
-If the bread rises to touch the cover, remove it and let it continue to rise uncovered.
+- Cover the pan with plastic wrap, a moist towel, or the proofing bag I use, and let the bread rise for another 25 minutes or until it is 60% risen.
+If it rises to touch the cover, remove it and let it continue to rise uncovered.

 - Bake in a preheated 375-degree F oven for 45-50 minutes or until golden brown.

-- Place the pan on a cooling rack and allow it to sit for 10 minutes.
+- Place the pan on its side on a cooling rack and allow it to sit for 10 minutes before removing the loaf from the pan.

 - Add water and ACV to the bread machine pan.